vjardin/php-bonjour/README.md

 You need to get `nmake` and the C compiler `cl.exe` including the other tools from Microsoft.
 Once Visual Studio is available, you can open a `ConEmu` tab with `SDK::VS 15.0 x64 tools prompt`.

+## step 3.-1 - recompile PHP

+This section describes how to recompile PHP and then we'll leverage the environment to build the extension.
+It is not the proper way of building an extension.
+For intance, for the previous case of Linux, you did not recompile PHP before building your `php-bonjour` extesion.
+I just keep this section as a reminder.
+I advise that you jump to the next section `3.0`.

 The following steps are extracted from [Microsoft's PHP]( https://github.com/Microsoft/php-sdk-binary-tools/blob/master/README.md)'s README.
 It will compile a fresh PHP (mine is PHP 7.4) from the main PHP git repository.
 Then, it will install a minimalist PHP interpretor into the folder `c:\php`.
 Be careful, it make overwrite your existing PHP environment.